ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

   * Why "Hexagonal Architecture"

     * It was a placeholder name before Alistair understood what the sides of the hexagon stood for
-    * Not appropriate name, since number six has no meaning
+    * Not an appropriate name, since the number six has no meaning

   * History of the name — [Ward's wikiwiki site](http://c2.com/cgi/wiki?PortsAndAdaptersArchitecture)